 Nadia Williams is an alumna of the Parsons Fashion Design BFA program.
 Nadia has taught precollege Fashion Design courses at Parsons and in numerous NYC public schools as a teaching artist.
 She is a member of NYCoRE (NY Collective or Radical Educators), sits on The New School University Social Justice Committee, and is faculty of advisor for Sisters Art Salon (a collective of women artists of color) and The New School DREAM Team (which supports undocumented students and allies).

 Joelle Riffle is a communication designer from Cleveland, Ohio.
 She graduated from Parsons School of Design with a BFA in communication design in 2013.
-Joelle has a range of professional and creative experiences, from her time as a graphic designer at the small branding and web studio to her current role as the program administrator at the Parsons Scholars Program.
+Joelle has a range of professional and creative experiences, from her time as a graphic designer at the small branding and web studio to her current role as the Program Coordinator at the Parsons Scholars Program.
 Her design practice and administrative work overlaps in the desire to work from a people-focused approach to collaborate and mobilize for positive change, particularly around underrepresented populations in creative fields.

 Crystal Henry is an Artist working through photography, textile and other traditional art forms, using mediums to explore ideas and expand on theory.
 Her experience as a New Yorker of Caribbean descent has informed her experiences and her practices.
 Most recently, she has been creating work about family history.
 Graduating from Parsons School of Design has really shaped her experiences as an artist, pulling ideas of design and experimentation into her practice.
 Crystal is a recipient of the Joan Mitchell 2017 Young Artist Residency Pilot program.